Party Wire: Plot

-Matthew Putnam (Victor Jory) is summoned back to his small hometown of Rockridge by his aged, bedridden aunt Nettie (Helen Lowell) after seven years of enjoying himself in Europe, where he had been sent to study.
+Matthew Putnam is summoned back to his small hometown of Rockridge by his aged, bedridden aunt Nettie after seven years of enjoying himself in Europe, where he had been sent to study.
 She is tired and wants him to take charge of Putnam Dairies, the family business and the town's major employer.
-Every mother with a marriageable daughter is excited by the return of the wealthy young man, including Mathilda Sherman (Clara Blandick).
-However, Matthew shows no interest in Mathilda's daughter Irene (Geneva Mitchell).
+Every mother with a marriageable daughter is excited by the return of the wealthy young man, including Mathilda Sherman.
+However, Matthew shows no interest in Mathilda's daughter Irene.

-When Matthew visits his good friend Will Oliver (Charley Grapewin), he is pleasantly surprised to see how grown up and beautiful Will's daughter Marge (Jean Arthur) has become.
+When Matthew visits his good friend Will Oliver, he is pleasantly surprised to see how grown up and beautiful Will's daughter Marge has become.
 His reluctance to remain in town evaporates as he spends more and more time with her – flirting with her at the bank where she works.

-This does not sit well with Roy Daniels (Robert Allen).
+This does not sit well with Roy Daniels.
 When Roy makes his bid for her affections, she turns him down, so he decides to leave for New York City the next day.
 Marge is up late at night trying to balance the church's finances, for which she and Roy are responsible.
 Finally, an irate Will calls over the shared telephone line (a "party line") and leaves an angry message for Roy to come over to straighten out the mess before he leaves town.
 However, telephone eavesdroppers misinterpret the message and assume that Roy has gotten Marge pregnant and is trying to leave town without marrying her.